 Step 3: Shucking The Oysters

 How much of a premium do restaurants charge for shucking, you wonder?
 Well, take the York River Oyster for example.
-Aquagrill in NYC charges $2.15 per piece for them, whereas I bought them for about $1 per piece (and that’s mostly the cost of shipping!). $0.25-$1.00 per piece is the range of fees for having someone else shuck them for you.
+In 2012, Aquagrill in NYC charges $2.15 per piece for them, whereas I bought them for about $1 per piece and that’s mostly the cost of shipping! $0.25-$1.00 per piece is the range of fees for having someone else shuck them for you.

 Now probably having shucked well over 500 pieces in the last two years, I can tell you that it gets easier with practice.
 I’m no expert, but I can hold my own.
 If you stick to the right size and shape of shell, the activity is reasonably easy–even fun!
-I won’t go into details about how to shuck in this article, but will send you off with this set of instructional YouTube videos.
+I won’t go into details about how to shuck in this article, but will send you off with this video tutorial.

-A few practical tips to make the shucking experience run smoother:
+A few practical tips to make the shucking experience run smoothly:

 - Make sure to have a platter of ice near you to transfer the opened oysters to.